 If there is no Windows 10 driver for your network card, the easiest thing to do is not to upgrade to Windows 10 !!!

 Now, what do we do if we have upgraded to Windows 10 and do suffer from undesired DPC latency?
 There are numerous solutions in the net.
 Most of which do not work.

-Imho, You should complete the following steps by that order.
-If the problem is solved at any point, you don’t have to (and better not to) do the rest of the steps.
+Imho, you should complete the following steps by order referenced.
+If the problem is solved at any point, you don’t have to (and better not to) complete the rest of the steps.

 Step 2: If possible, remove 3rd party antivirus and firewall software.

 Step 3: Remove any software you don’t need (you should do that anyway)

 Step 4: Update all drivers to latest version.